 College is a crucial time in a young adult’s life.
 What campus will be the best home for them?
 Who will be their mentors?
 How can they make the most of the next four years?
-And while high school students must consider these questions when choosing their school, HPU knows that parents are working alongside them, diligently searching for the same answers.
+And while high school students must consider these questions when choosing their university, HPU knows that parents are working alongside them, diligently searching for the same answers.

-Meet Carrie Esker, mother of Emmi Esker, a senior sales and marketing major from Cleveland, Ohio, who landed a full-time job at GE Healthcare months ahead of graduation.
+Meet Carrie Esker, mother of Emmi Esker, a 2019 sales and marketing graduate from Cleveland, Ohio, who landed a full-time job at GE Healthcare months ahead of graduation.
 As an HPU student, Emmi was president of her class every year beginning her freshman year, served as a University Ambassador, chair of the Senior Class Giving Committee and was president of the HPU Professional Selling Club.
 Below, her mother reflects on her daughter’s HPU journey.

 Q: How did you and your daughter discover and choose HPU?